-The VDOT Budget includes the proceeds and related allocations of the VDOT's portion of the bonds planned to be issued in FY 2013 related to Governor McDonnell's Omnibus Transportation Funding Bill from the 2011 General Assembly Session.
-The planned bond proceeds are from the third of three planned \$600 million CPR issues.
+The VDOT Budget includes the proceeds and related allocations of the VDOT's portion of the bonds planned to be issued in FY 2012 related to Governor McDonnell's Omnibus Transportation Funding Bill.
+The bond proceeds are the main driver for the increase over the FY 2011 budget.
+The planned bond proceeds are from the second of three planned \$600 million CPR issues and \$48.6 million received from the premium from the previous sales.
+It also includes the proceeds of \$623 million from direct GARVEEs, the first issue supporting the \$1.1 billion of direct GARVEEs anticipated over three years.
 The bond proceeds will support projects identified in the Six-Year Improvement Program.